-In accordance with the International Safety Management Code (ISM Code), all ships, and the companies responsible for their operation, are required to maintain a Safety Management System (SMS).
+In accordance with the International Safety Management Code (ISM Code), all ships, and the companies responsible for their operation, are required to maintain a safety management system (SMS).
 Within the SMS, procedures for responding to potential shipboard emergencies are required.
 This Guide is intended to assist shipowners, ship operators and other parties concerned with developing such emergency response procedures, which should be integrated into the ship's contingency plan.

-In November 1997, the IMO Assembly adopted resolution A.852(20) on Guidelines for a structure of an integrated system of contingency planning for shipboard emergencies, which were further revised by resolution A.1072(28) in December 2013.
-This Guide should be integrated into Module IV on Response actions, as contained in paragraph 3.2.4.6 of the latter resolution, for cargo-related incidents.
+In November 1997, the IMO Assembly adopted resolution A.852(20) on Guidelines for a structure of an integrated system of contingency planning for shipboard emergencies, which were further revised by resolution A.1072(28) in December 2013 and amended by its Corr.1 in May 2014.
+This Guide should be integrated into Module IV on Response actions, as contained in paragraph 32.4.6 of the latter resolution, for cargo-related incidents.